 Outpatient Treatment in San Francisco

 If you don’t want to leave your current residence or don’t feel you need the intensive care that residential treatment provides, there are dozens of outpatient programs in the city to accommodate you.
-There are three main categories of outpatient rehab:

 Whatever style you decide on, all outpatient rehab programs include services such as support groups, peer counseling, medication management, and regularly scheduled visits with an addictions counselor.
 You are encouraged to also supplement your outpatient treatment by attending 12-step style meetings like Alcoholics Anonymous or Narcotics Anonymous, or alternative programs such as SMART recovery.

 When you find yourself struggling with daily life as a result of your addiction, it may be time to seek inpatient addiction treatment.
 These programs offer a structured and comfortable environment to keep you at ease, along with medical supervision to ensure health and safety.
 You can expect treatment through evidence-based therapies to help your mind and body recover from the trauma of addiction and a like-minded community of people also seeking help.